scperkins/EJEHardenberg.github.io/public/tech-blog/arcstar-chrome-extensions.md

 - Threats made against someone
 - Evidence of harassment or bullying online

-A [recent website] let's you easily save tweets, they've got a bookmarklet and an API as well.
+A [recent website] lets you easily save tweets, they've got a bookmarklet and an API as well.
 So I thought to myself, it'd be nice to be able to save a tweet with a single click, and if you're on a website be able to save that as well.
 While thinking about this, I decided it'd